MrRezoo/php-mvc-framework/README.md

 ![PHP](PHP_mvc_framework.jpg)

-Hello friends of these are [Mr REzoo](https://www.linkedin.com/in/reza-mobaraki/) [Miss mary](https://www.linkedin.com/in/maryam-ostovar-64b497210/)
+Hello friends of these are [Mr.Rezoo](https://www.linkedin.com/in/reza-mobaraki/) [Miss.mary](https://www.linkedin.com/in/maryam-ostovar-64b497210/)

 ## Table of contents